The Failed Plan to Build a “Really Greater New York”

-America wasn't immune to the fad.
+America wasn’t immune to the fashion of the times.
 In 1911, Dr T. Kennard Thomson proposed to expand New York into its adjacent waters for a grand total of 50 square miles.
 Thomson was neither a lightweight nor a crackpot.
-As a consulting engineer and urban planner for the City of New York, he had been involved in the construction of numerous bridges and over 20 of New York's early skyscrapers, specialising in their foundations, designing pneumatic caissons.
+As a consulting engineer and urban planner for the City of New York, he had been involved in the construction of numerous bridges and over 20 of New York’s early skyscrapers, specialising in their foundations, designing pneumatic caissons.
 It was the versatility of these caissons that would lead Dr Thomson to envisage a much wider application for them.
-In August of 1916, he wrote an article in Popular Science, advocating 'A Really Greater New York'.
+In August of 1916, he wrote an article in Popular Science, advocating ‘A Really Greater New York’.

 “At first glance,” he writes to suspend his audience’s disbelief, “a project to reclaim fifty square miles of land from New York bay, to add one hundred miles of new waterfront docks, to fill in the East River, and to prepare New York for a population of twenty million, seems somewhat stupendous, does it not?”

 But the future has a way of surpassing our best guesses, just like Thomson’s New York would seem unrecognisable visitors of a mere century earlier: “One hundred years ago, Gouverneur Morris, Simeon De Witt and John Rutherford spent four years laying out New York, and went on record as saying that ‘the country north of One Hundred and Twenty-first Street would never be covered with houses for centuries to come.’
 Now apartment houses extend to Yonkers, to White Plains and to New Rochelle.”